apache/logging-log4j2/log4j-spring-cloud-config/log4j-spring-cloud-config-samples/log4j-spring-cloud-config-sample-application/README.md

 ###Viewing the logs

 Accessing the log files varies depending on the appending being used.
+When logging to the console "docker logs" may be used.
+As configured, Flume will write to files in /var/log/flume, fluent-bit to the standard output of its container.
+Kafka output may be viewed using a tool like [Kafka Tool](http://www.kafkatool.com/).